-We consult on, fund, and support projects by faculty, staff, and students; generate new ways to bring students into digital scholarship in the liberal arts; assist with teaching and curricular development; coordinate faculty and student connections to technologists at Middlebury; and help to link digital research and teaching to civically engaged public work.
+The Digital Liberal Arts (DLA) was a faculty-driven, student-focused, staff-inclusive effort to foster innovative digital scholarship and harness digital technologies to push scholarship and learning forward at the institution.
+Based in the Center for Teaching, Learning & Research (CTLR), the initiative funded and consulted on projects by faculty, staff, and students; generated new ways to bring students into digital scholarship in the liberal arts; assisted with teaching and curricular development; coordinated faculty and student connections to technologists at Middlebury; and helped to link digital research and teaching to civically engaged public work.